bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Add Variables." />
 </p>

-And now we&apos;re ready to start working on our actual JavaScript.
-And for our JavaScript, in the j query version of this, we used the on method to make sure that the window has loaded.
-We did an on load method, and that was an event listener in j query to check to make sure that all those images have loaded.
+<p>And now we&apos;re ready to start working on our actual JavaScript.
+And for our
+JavaScript, in the j query version of this, we used the on method to make sure that the window has loaded.
+We did an on load method, and that was an event listener in j query to check to make sure that all those images have loaded.</p>

 Here, we&apos;re just going to add an event listener with the add event listener event and the event listener method and put it right on the window.
 And we&apos;re